top of page

 😠 Lack of Control: Condo leadership may find it challenging to manage the content and discussions within online groups, as they are typically administered by residents.
 Attempts by leadership to explain or defend allegations are often met with negative reactions, which can be frustrating for all participants involved.

 ⏰ Time-Consuming: Such groups are often very active, and staying on top of content may be extremely time-consuming.
-This is especially challenging in smaller communities with part-time property management, or if residents choose to exclude leadership (such as the Board or Management) from the group.
+This is especially challenging in smaller communities with part-time condo property management, or if residents choose to exclude leadership (such as the Board or Management) from the group.

-⁉️ Circumventing Official Channels: Property Management often uses official channels (such as various condo management software, or direct communication) to receive reports of issues that need tending too, including the use of an internal processing system that leads to issue resolution.
+⁉️ Circumventing Official Channels: Condo Property Management often uses official channels (such as various condo management software, or direct communication) to receive reports of issues that need tending too, including the use of an internal processing system that leads to issue resolution.
 The use of groups may make existing protocols for information receipt and issue resolution difficult as residents may be less likely to communicate directly with property management.

 ⚖️ Legal and Privacy Concerns: Sharing personal information or discussing sensitive topics without proper guidelines can infringe on privacy laws and put residents and the condo corporation at risk.